amenzwa/amenzwa.github.io/computing/PL/Languages.md

 Say, your local library has a large collection of novels, and you wish to know the titles of the novels written by [Jane Austen](http://en.wikipedia.org/wiki/Jane_Austen).
 You can walk up to the librarian and ask, thusly:

-> "Can you find me the *titles* of the *novels* by the *author* Jane Austen?"
+> Can you find me the *titles* of the *novels* by the *author* Jane Austen?

-It would be becoming if you append the word “please” to your request, but since this supplicatory word has no equivalent keyword in programming languages, I left it out.
+It would be polite to append the word “please” to your request, but since this supplicatory word has no equivalent keyword in programming languages, I left it out.

 Alternatively, you can send to the library’s catalogue database the following query written in the declarative language SQL: